-GnuCash is an open-source small business accounting software that helps you manage and track your bank accounts, stocks, income, and expenses.
+GnuCash is open-source small business accounting software that helps you manage and track your bank accounts, stocks, income, and expenses.
 Its features include statement reconciliation, scheduled transactions, double-entry accounting, and a checkbook-style register for tracking cash flow.
-It is free and is available for Windows, Mac, and Linux.
+It is free and available for Windows, Mac, and Linux.

 - Features double-entry accounting